rgl-epfl/large-steps-pytorch/README.md

 You can then run the experiments in the `figures` folder, in which each subfolder corresponds to a figure in the paper, and contains two files:
-- `generate_data.py`: contatins the script to run the experiment and write the output to the directory specified in `scripts/constants.py`
+- `generate_data.py`: contains the script to run the experiment and write the output to the directory specified in `scripts/constants.py`
 - `figure.ipynb`: contains the script generating the figure, assuming `generate_data.py` has been run before and the output written to the directory